 Angel lifted her smartphone and punched some screen icons, triggering a set of pre-programmed messages.

 “The Albanian Mob has contracted a hit on you.
-There is a sniper positioned on the roof of the vacant Pincelli Construction building .He is a Serbian assassin named Vitomar Vukovic.
-He has a Walther W2000 sniper rifle; He plans to kill you when you exit the lobby and enter your Tesla at 7:30 a.m.”
+They have positioned a sniper on the roof of the vacant Pincelli Construction building across the street.
+He is a Serbian assassin named Vitomar Vukovic.
+He has a Walther W2000 sniper rifle.
+He plans to kill you when you exit the lobby and enter your Tesla at 7:30 a.m.”

 "Oh my God, Ryan."